Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us007/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.
+>	Each vehicle is characterized by having a unique vehicle ID.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+>	Each vehicle has a check-up which needs the vehicle ID, the date and the current kms.

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
+> **Question:**
+What information is needed when registering a vehicle for check up?
 >
-> **Answer:** Duration is estimated in days.
+> **Answer:**
+Vehicle ID,
+Date,
+current kms

-> **Question:** Monetary data is expressed in any particular currency?
+> **Question:**
+What is the unit of measurement used to estimate the check-up frequency (Kms, months, etc.)?
 >
-> **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POT (virtual currency internal to the platform).
+> **Answer:**
+In real context all could be considered, in the scope of this project just kms will be considered.

 ### 1.3.
 Acceptance Criteria